moulekul/gatsby-blog/src/posts/knowledge/knowledge.md

 ---
-title: "Knowledge"
+title: "On Knowledge"
 date: "2023-10-06"
 ---

-## On Knowledge
+## A profound thought

 I try to be open to the idea that at any given moment, I am wrong about everything.